RobinR1/zbx-template-ipfire/6.0/README.md

 - Unless you have your own custom sudoers config for zabbix; Copy `zabbix_agentd_user` into the folder with sudoers configuration (`/etc/sudoers.d`) to allow Zabbix agent to run `ipfire_services.pl` as root user.
   Otherwise, make sure the contents of `zabbix_agentd_user` from this template are added to your custom `/etc/sudoers.d/zabbix_agentd_user` file.
 - Restart Zabbix agent.

-### New in v0.3

-Support for OpenVPN clients was added to this template.
-OpenVPN clients configured in IPFire are now automatically discovered (see also `{$IPFIRE.OVPN.*}` macro's [below](#macros-used) to customize this discovery) and added to Zabbix as hosts in the hostgroup `OpenVPN Clients`.
-Those discovered hosts will monitor the client-specific properties and statistics.

-### Upgrade from v0.1

-Since IPFire Core update 170, most of the custom userparameters are now implemented in the zabbix_agentd addon so the ones included with v0.1 of this template should be removed from `/etc/zabbix_agentd/zabbis_agentd.d/`:

-- Make sure you are running Core Update 170 and have `zabbix_agentd` addon 6.0.6 or higher installed
-- Remove these files from `/etc/zabbix_agentd/zabbix_agentd.d/`:
-  - `template_app_pakfire.conf`
-  - `template_module_ipfire_network_stats.conf`
-  - `template_module_ipfire_services.conf` - This file is actually renamed in newer versions of this template
-  - `template_module_linux_block_devices.conf`

-Now you can perform the setup steps described above to install the new version of this template.
-Note however that this template used to be a set of templates which are now merged and renamed (removing 'Template App' from the name) to be in line with the latest [Zabbix template guidelines](https://www.zabbix.com/documentation/guidelines/en/thosts/configuration).
-You will have to manually remove the old template set and assign your IPFire host(s) to this new template.

-Note: The sudoers file `/etc/sudoers.d/zabbix` (custom or from v0.1 of this template) was automatically renamed to `/etc/sudoers.d/zabbix_agentd_user` by the IPFire `zabbix_agentd` addon upgrade.
-If you choose not to overwrite this file due to custom changes to it; make sure you do remove the commands that where added for [v0.1](https://github.com/RobinR1/zbx-template-ipfire/blob/0.1/sudoers.d/zabbix).

 ## Zabbix configuration